farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 Instead of hinges, I was working with test cases/stories/scenarios.
 As explained in the [just in time][8] section, the testers aimed to produce enough test cases for a developer so they could code for at least a day.
 They had to make enough test cases for the day and even the next day in case something came up and they couldn't work that day etc.
-We didn't make Kanban cards for each daily chunk of test cases.
+We didn't make [Kanban cards][9] for each daily chunk of test cases.
 Instead the bucket/bin was the git commit.
 I taught the testers to amend their git commits and only when they had the next batch of tests, they would push it.
 I was aiming for Continuous Delivery and Trunk Based development